Church & State

 Protestant State Churches

-The primary problem the American colonists experienced with such organizations reared its ugly head as the Anglican Church aka the Church of England.
-Point of fact: whoever is the reigning king or queen of the United Kingdom at any given time is also the head of the Church of England, its “pope” if you will, though the Archbishop of Canterbury has been delegated authority by the Crown to police Anglican faith and practice.
+The primary problem the American colonists had experienced with such organizations reared its ugly head as the Anglican Church aka the Church of England.
+Point of fact: whoever is the reigning king or queen of the United Kingdom at any given time is also the head of the Church of England, its “pope” if you will.
 This is why one of the British monarch’s many titles is “Defender of the Faith.”
-The Church of England was very much the propaganda instrument of the English crown leading up to the American Revolution; Anglican priests denounced our bid for freedom at every opportunity from pulpits on both sides of the Atlantic.
+That being said, the Archbishop of Canterbury has been delegated authority to police Anglican faith and practice.
+The Church of England was very much a propaganda instrument of the English crown leading up to and during the American Revolution; Anglican priests denounced our bid for freedom at every opportunity from pulpits on both sides of the Atlantic.

 On top of all that, there was also the disastrous aftermath of Oliver Cromwell and the First English Civil War in the 1640s to further reinforce the idea that any flavor of theocracy and/or state church was inherently and terminally flawed on its face.
 The Puritan rule established after that conflict became so oppressive, the British monarchy and the Church of England were restored to their former primacy after a brief period of only 20 years or so.

 Regardless of what doctrinal flavor of European state church you may care to pick, all of them remain spiritually bankrupt to this day.
-Both attendance and donations have always been and remain abysmally low.
+Both attendance and donations have always been — and remain to this day — abysmally low.
+Those empty European churches portrayed in movies and television series are their true reality.
 The only reason any of them can keep their doors open is because their buildings and clergy are propped up by unpopular taxes collected from the populace by their respective governments.
-As I have said elsewhere here, they are spiritually empty religious tombs housed in some amazingly beautiful buildings.
+As I have said elsewhere, they are spiritual tombs housed in some amazingly beautiful buildings.

 How All That Impacted the Constitution

-Regardless of their personal religious persuasions, all of this history did nothing but reinforce the framers distrust of state churches.
-They knew the corrupt agendas of unscrupulous men could and would bend an American state church to their selfish ends, whether those governing it completely bought into the core tenets of Christianity or not.
+Regardless of their personal religious persuasions or lack thereof, all of this history did nothing but reinforce the framers distrust of state churches.
+They knew full well the corrupt agendas of unscrupulous men could and would bend an American state church to their selfish ends, whether those governing it completely bought into the core tenets of Christianity or not.
 That state church could then be wielded to steal away the liberty we had so recently won at such a horrendous cost from the British.

 I also want to point out that absolutely nowhere in the Bill of Rights does it ever define or limit our behavior or rights as citizens; instead it recognizes and enshrines our pre-existing human rights as well as proscribing certain behaviors by the government.